How to avoid losing vision due to retinal detachment? What should not be done if the retina is detached? Postoperative period after retinal rupture.

 • artificial retina is located above the vascular tissue.

-Implants allow for electrical stimulation of the remaining retinal cells; after the operation, it is possible to achieve an eye reaction to light and perception of the contours of objects.
-A new treatment is growing new tissue from stem cells.
-Japanese doctors performed a retinal transplant, for which the patient's cells served as the material.
+Implants allow electrical stimulation of the remaining retinal cells; after surgery, it is possible to achieve the eye’s response to light and the perception of the contours of objects.
+A new treatment method is to grow new tissue from stem cells.
+Japanese doctors performed a retinal transplant using the patient's cells as the material.

 The next step will be the use of donor cells.
 They are taken from the skin and reprogrammed.
 Bioprostheses have a resolution 5 times better than that of a mechanical retina.